sam-621/vendyx/packages/server/README.md

-# @vendyx/server
+# @ebloc/server
-Vendyx server package simulates how vendyx can be used by other developers creating an instance of vendyx and run it.
+Ebloc server package simulates how ebloc can be used by other developers creating an instance of ebloc and run it.

 ## Setup
 Install all dependencies